MikiasE/Jenkins-CI-CD-Pipeline-Maven/README.md

 Install "Maven Invoker and Deploy to Container" Jenkins Plugin.

-Specify JDK and Maven Path in Jenkins Global Tool Configuration.
+Specify JDK, Maven, and Git Path in Jenkins Global Tool Configuration.

+Configure Global Credentials based on Tomcat defined roles (I created a user with a "manager-script" role to allow for deployment).